Doubt Me Now

 Doubt Me Now is the debut album by American rapper Lil Wyte, released March 4, 2003.
 The album became an underground hit among fans, selling over 135,000 copies independently, without any promotion.
-To date it has sold 360,000 copies.
-Fans also consider this his best album.

 A chopped and screwed remix of the album, produced by DJ Black, was released as Doubt Me Now: Surped Up and Screwed.
 The song "Ten Toes Tall" was originally from the album he made with Shelby Forest Click.

 On the iTunes version of this album, the skits "Shit Faced" and "Don't Take Those" are not included, however "Death and Life" is still intact.